-Now that your friend has seen what you are capable of as a gardener, they’ve asked you to come to their rural hometown for the weekend and lend a hand on their family farm.
+Now that your Japanese friend has seen your gardening skills, they’ve asked you to come to their rural hometown for the weekend and lend a hand on their family farm.

 This sounds like a super cool cultural experience and a great way to practice your new Japanese gardening vocabulary!
-But what will you say?
-After all, farming is a bit different from the potted plants you have lying around your apartment.
+You have expressed your excitement about the invitation. (see this article to learn more about expressing emotions in Japanese)

 手袋をはめる (Tebukuro o hameru)